devzendo/transputer-emulator/README.md

 Shared - utility code that is common to many parts of the system.

-NodeServer - the client and server portions of the node server and its protocol definition.
+IServer - the client and server portions of the file/host I/O server and its protocol definition.
 The server runs on your host computer (i.e. under Windows, Linux, macOS etc.).
 The client runs under Transputer emulation as part of your application; it's an assembly language include file.